 Free Introduction

-A one-hour taster session to get you started
+A 20-minute introduction to get you started

 Practitioner Certificate

-Awarded on completion of all five one-day courses
+Awarded on completing all four Certificate courses

 Start here

-Start With a Free Taster Session
+Start With a Free Introduction

 - What is dissociation, and why does it matter?